jrohrbaugh0812/contact_list_application/README.md

 C++ Compiler (e.g., g++, clang, MSVC)
 C++ Standard Library

+Notes
+Visual Studio was used for this project.
+The files specifically for Visual Studio are included which allows for an easy setup if you are using Visual Studio.
+If you are using another IDE, you can ignore these Visual Studio specific files.
-Notes When you run the application, you will be prompted to access or create a contact list.
+When you run the application, you will be prompted to access or create a contact list.
 Follow the on-screen instructions to manage your contacts.
 The application will allow you to exit by responding to prompts.